deanna-stover/coursesCNU/2021/idst270fall2021.md

   **office hours:** MWF 10:30 - 11:30 am and by appointment

-  **office location:** McMurran 213
+  **office location:** McMurran 213 (virtual appointments also available - see Scholar for more information)

    Office hours are your time to come talk to me about anything related (or unrelated) to class.
 This time is yours, I am not (supposed to be) doing anything else; you will not be interrupting me.
-If you have questions about class or have other questions I might be able to answer, please drop by or schedule and appointment.
+If you have questions about class or have other questions I might be able to answer, please drop by or schedule an appointment.

 ## Course Description